 Whichever sweetener you use, make sure it is powdered – low carb sweeteners tend to re-crystallise when they cool and you don’t want any crunchy bits in your ice cream!

-Another tip to make your ice cream even creamier is to add MCT oil.
+Another tip to make your sugar free ice cream even creamier is to add MCT oil.
 This is a high grade coconut oil that remains liquid even when cold.
 I have not tried it in this particular recipe, but 1/4 cup (4 tbsp) should do the trick.

 Eating raw eggs has been declared as safe in the UK, as long as they carry the “lion stamp” (virtually all eggs produced in the UK do).
 If you live in a country where salmonella is still a worry, you can pasteurise your eggs at home.